-Reader Steve Vandewalle has sent us photos of the small cottage he built for his wife.
-He was able to take a lot that was considered “unbuildable” and carve out a building area just big enough for a compact one-bedroom home…chalk up another advantage for small houses!
-Steve is a real craftsman; the fireplace, the kitchen cabinets and a couple of light fixtures were all hand-built by him.
+Reader Steve Vandewalle has sent us photos of the small cottage that he and his wife AnnaMarie built.
+He was able to take a property that was considered “unbuildable” and carve out a building area just big enough for a compact one-bedroom home.
+Steve is a talented craftsman; the fireplace, the kitchen cabinets and some of the light fixtures were all handmade by him.
 We’ll let Steve tell you more……

 After rebuilding two older homes, the idea of building from the ground up was very appealing.
 We bought the land at the end of our street and I set out to design and build MY idea of the perfect cabin.
 Building the cabin was such a positive experience that when the lot across the street from our home became available we bought it—cheap, because it was “unbuildable”—too small to install a septic system and the required 100% reserve area.
 But, the view was awesome.
 We had to tear out and move a driveway, re-arrange things, and ultimately ended up with a 20′ x 20′ building site.

 The structure had to comply with ‘green building’ standards, wildland fire-resistive construction standards, seismic, wind, snow load, and slope challenges too.
 Toughest standard of all—the entire design had to be my wife AnnaMarie’s idea of the perfect cottage.